Hass3/phase-3-project/README.md

 ## cli.py
 My Command Line Interface file when runned, Prompts the following commands that the user will be able to enter.
-I imported the Helper funtions from Helpers.py to fulfill those desired commands.When this file is runned the printed commands appear and whatever the user enters 0-11 runs the command.
+I imported the Helper funtion hospitals_helper from Helpers.py.
+The main menu of my cli shows a welcome message plus a choice to choose of the following show all hospitals and quit.
 ## Helpers.py
-For this file, I created a few helper functions to accomplish the desired commands in the CLI.
-Imported is the Patient and Hospital classes which allow me to make these speical functions like allowing the user to create, find, delete.This makes my appliction user friendly not showing the backend and allows easy implementation of the database through the command line interface.
+For my Helpers.py file i created a few functions to help make this CLI very user friendly.A few of these helper functions implement features like fetching all the hospitals or patients.Allow uses to go back or go to the main menu.
+Allow the user to update, add, or delete a hospital or patient.

 ## A few Helper functions created
-1.def search_patients_by_first_letter().
-This function allows the user enter the first letter of the patient's name.
-Also returns all the patients with that same first letter.
-This functionalty is also case insensive and allows the user to enter a lower or upper case letter and returns the same result.

-2.def list_all_patients_with_same_illness() For this function I imported the illness list from my patients.py file.
-This function prompts the user to enter one of the above ilness from my illnesses list.
-When entered A list of all the patients with the same illness appears.
+1. ### def hospitals_helper():

+This function prints out all the hospitals in a numbered order.
+The user is able to add a hospital, go back, quit, or type the hospital's number for more information.
+If the user types the desired hospital's number then.
+All the patients for that hosptial shows up using the patients_helper() function.

+2. ### def patients_helper():

+For this function a few things are impleted simmarly to the function explained above.
+One of which being when the hospital number is typed this function prints out all the patients for that specifc hospital. in a numbered list This function allows the user to delete the hospital, add a new patient, go back,main menu, or quit the progran.
+Also allows the user to type in the patients number for more info.

+3. ### def chosen_patient():

+In this function, I allowed the user to do of the following.
+Update, delete the patient, go back, main menu, and quit the program.
+All these functions and this one prints out prompts and implements features that helps the command line interface become very user friendly.